inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 Receiving Data
 ~~~~~~~~~~~~~~

+The socket can be in one of two modes: "autoread" and "explicit-read".
+In
+"autoread" mode, TCP immediately forwards received data to the socket, whereas
+in "explicit-read" mode, the application must explicitly request data by calling
+the :cpp:`read()` method of :cpp:`TcpSocket`.
+By default, the socket is created
+in "autoread" mode; "explicit-read" mode can be selected by calling
+:cpp:`setAutoRead(false)` before the connection is established.
+Note that
+sockets created by forking off a listening socket inherit the mode from the
+listening socket.

-Receiving data is as simple as implementing the corresponding method of
+Receiving data is done by implementing the corresponding method of
 the :cpp:`TcpSocket::ICallback` interface.
 One caveat is that packet
 data may arrive in different chunk sizes (but the same order) than they
-were sent due to the nature of :protocol:`TCP` protocol.
+were sent, due to the nature of :protocol:`TCP` protocol.

 For example, the application may directly implement the
 :cpp:`TcpSocket::ICallback` interface and print the received data as